 (c) A Non-Opt-In Entity (NOIE) that currently meters kVA and decides to opt-in.

-(3) Appendix D, Profile Decision Tree, defines how kVA is to be converted to kW (kW is equivalent to the product of kVA and Power Factor).
+(3) Section 20, Profile Decision Tree, defines how kVA is to be converted to kW (kW is equivalent to the product of kVA and Power Factor).
 The Power Factor(s) for this conversion shall be determined by a case study performed by the TDSP.
 Without a case study, a default Power Factor of 1.0 shall be imposed.
 A default Power Factor of 1.0 means kVA shall be considered equivalent to kW.

 11.1 Initial Assignment of Load Profile IDs for Opt-In Entities